jennytrini/jennytrini.github.io/_pages/studyguide.md

 ### Exercise
 * For next week, take notes on any comments, messages, or suggestions you encounter that relate to decisions about family formation: does your family say anything directly to you about what they expect or hope for?
 Do you see the shadow of the future looming over discussions with friends in explicit or implied ways?
 Do you discuss a potential/future family with friends, or come across ads or billboards encouraging certain behavior or outcome?

+* The author conveys the challenges of generating accurate estimates of sexual behavior from self-reports in surveys.
+To obtain more accurate estimates about the prevalence of concurrent partners in Malawi, Trinitapoli and Yeatman asked TLT respondents to report on their best friend's relationships.
+What other strategies have researchers utilized to get better estimates for research topics that are underreported, such as sexual behavior and drug use?
+Find 2-3 research articles that discuss these strategies and share your findings in small groups.
 <br>

 ## Chapter 8: Ultimate Uncertainties and the Mortality Landscape